john212/win-drivers-for-Galileo-Gen2/README.md

 someone to get the files the same way I did from Intel's Galileo support site.

+The two "iot_devkit" files are the driver files for the "CDC" serial device (usin SD card Yocto) and the two "linux-cdc-acm" files are the driver files for the "Gadget 2.4" serial device (flash based Yocto).

 **************Some More Backgrounf Information*********************

 Reference Intel Instructions: